Sam131112/Mininmum-Description-Length-and-Controlled-task/README.md

 # Mininmum-Description-Length-and-Controlled-task
 In this Repository I have attempted to implement Viota et. al.'s online coding technique on pos_tag classification task.
 I have also implemened Hewitt et. al's control task for token classification

-** if you find this useful please consider giving a star .
-Also if you find any mistakes please dont hesitate in contacting me **
+**If you find this useful please consider giving a star .
+Also if you find any mistakes please dont hesitate in contacting me**

 ## References